 Although a vasectomy procedure is an excellent way to achieve permanent sterility, the decision to undergo a vasectomy procedure should not be taken lightly.
 A vasectomy procedure is performed for men that have made the decision that they no longer want to father children under any circumstances.
 Although a vasectomy reversal procedure is possible, this is a complex surgical procedure performed in the operating room under general anesthesia.
 It is typically not covered by insurance and success rates can vary.

-Dr. Robbins performs 200 to 300 vasectomy procedures every year in his North Miami office.
+Dr. Robbins performs 200 to 300 vasectomy procedures every year.
 The whole procedure takes approximately 15 minutes to perform and patients typically spend no more than 45 minutes in the office from the time they arrive until they are ready to go home.
 Dr. Robbins give all of his patients a Valium to take 1 hour prior to the procedure to diminish any anxiety about the vasectomy.
 Most patients do choose to take the Valium although it is optional.
 All patients take an oral dose of antibiotics 1 hour prior to the procedure.
 Vasectomy procedures are performed on Thursday and Friday afternoons giving most patients with traditional jobs that do not work the weekend the opportunity to take it easy for a few days prior to returning to work on a Monday.

 Vasectomy works by preventing sperm from reaching your penis during ejaculation.